 Sometimes the family will arrange a private family funeral service and then hold a memorial service at a later date when the family and friends who could not attend the funeral can gather.

 A memorial service is often held when someone had particular ties to a community as a ritual to help people pay their last respects.

 How to choose whether to have a funeral or memorial service

-How you decide to memorialize your loved one should be an entirely personal choice and observing the wishes of the deceased.
-We often hear the quote that “funerals are for the living”, which of course they are.
-But too often family are swayed into a funeral service that can become overwhelming, driven by our social concerns with what other people will think.
+How you decide to memorialize your loved one should be an entirely personal choice, and observing the wishes of the deceased.
+We often hear the quote that “funerals are for the living,” which, of course, they are.
+But too often, families are swayed into a funeral service that can become overwhelming, driven by our social concerns with what other people will think.

 At US Funerals Online, we have encountered families who will state that they largely arranged what the funeral director recommended, sometimes feeling that they lost control of the ritual.
 This is why it is very important to choose the right funeral provider.

 Do I need a funeral home to hold a memorial service?